 Succussion in Homeopathy: How It Works

-In one of my first articles, What Is Homeopathy?, I briefly touched upon the process of succussion in homeopathy, which is used to potentize substances into homeopathic remedies.
+In my first articles, What Is Homeopathy?, I briefly touched upon the process of succussion in homeopathy, which is used to potentize substances into homeopathic remedies.
 Due to the misconceptions out there, I wish to explain this more.

 This includes the fact that based on this and other aspects of homeopathy, many prominent scientists support Homeopathy.

 The process of succussion involves the vigorous diluting and shaking of substances.
 Depending on the potency, the substance is mixed into water, shaken, and then put into another water solution where it is mixed again.
 Dilutions can range from 1/10-1/50,000, again depending on potency.

 Based on Hahnemann’s experiments and the homeopathic provings carried out by homeopaths since his time, the cycle and combination of vigorous succussions as well as the subsequent dilutions, potentize the substance, making it a stronger, more profound remedy upon the vital force.